 Bust out your wheels and pedal through Kalamazoo, Michigan.
 Right now, it’s very easy to bike from South Haven to Kalamazoo (if you can handle the 35-mile trail).
 Soon it will be just as easy to bike from Grand Rapids with the River to River Trail.
-The bike community is very strong, and 52 new bike racks were installed along the Downtown Kalamazoo River Valley Trail in 2017.
-Wherever your pedals start rolling, they are sure to find their way to a bike-friendly Kalamazoo!
+The bike community is very strong, so wherever your pedals start rolling, they are sure to find their way to a bike-friendly Kalamazoo!

 There are plenty of Kalamazoo parks to enjoy, but our trails set us apart from other “bike friendly” places to visit.
 Novice trail trekkers can take a spin, but even experienced cyclists can be challenged by the beautiful trails!

-The Kal-Haven Trail is the crown jewel of bike paths in Western Michigan with 34.5 miles of limestone trail from South Haven to Kalamazoo.
-Parts of the trail run along Lake Michigan, through small towns, and over six bridges.
+The Kal-Haven Trail is the crown jewel of bike paths in Western Michigan with 34.5 miles of limestone trail, which starts just a few miles from the bustling downtown Kalamazoo and ends in the resort beach town of South Haven, where you can connect to a bike route that will take you the 1.1 mile journey to the shores of Lake Michigan!
+The trail will take you through small towns, miles and miles of covered tree tunnels, fields of menthe, over six bridges and more.
 This trail is not just for biking – you can also hike along the trail, ride horses, and snowmobile!

 This gorgeous land preserve has over 25 miles of trails, and 7 of these trails are made available to bikers.
 Bike enthusiasts agree these trails are perfect for all levels of difficulty.
 Plus, you can’t beat the scenery with gorgeous meadows, wetlands, and forests.